 #1.
 Improved Hiring Results

-We all know that attracting & recruiting the best talent is the no.1 recruiting goal.
+We all know that attracting, recruiting, and hiring the best talent is the no.1 goal.
 And currently, employers are facing the most challenging time in many years when it comes to talent acquisition.
 Currently, 3x more organisations globally are reporting talent shortages – and that’s compared to 2020 alone.

 For many, diversity is THE watchword now.
 It matters to people through many dimensions, and 67% of those surveyed by Glassdoor consider diversity an important factor when seeking jobs.